zew/go-questionnaire/README.md

 #### Accepted solution

 Considering `float-left` or `inline-block`, we chose `fixed table` layout.

-We need full fledged markup, since mere CSS classes such as `<div style='display: table/table-row/table-cell'` do not support colspan or rowspan functionality.
+We need this full-fledged markup, since mere CSS classes such as `<div style='display: table/table-row/table-cell'` do not support colspan or rowspan functionality.

 Each `page.Width` can be adjusted for each page.
 Squeezing or stretching all rows equally.